-- Contribute to the decision-making processes of the municipality - Submit written or oral recommendations, representations and complaints to the municipal council or to another political structure or a political office bearer or the administration of the municipality; - To prompt responses to their written or oral communications, including complaints, to the municipal council or to another political structure or a political office bearer or the administration of the municipality; - To be informed of decisions of the municipal council, or another political structure or any political office bearer of the municipality, affecting their rights, property and reasonable expectations; - To regular disclosure of the state of affairs of the municipality including its finances - To demand that the proceedings of the municipal council and those of its
+- Be responsive to the needs of the Contribute to the decision-making processes of the municipality - Submit written • or oral recommendations, representations and complaints to the municipal council or to another political structure or a political office bearer or the administration of the municipality; - To prompt responses to their written or oral communications, including complaints, to the municipal council or to another political structure or a political office bearer or the administration of the municipality; - To be informed of decisions of the municipal council, or another political structure or any political office bearer of the municipality, affecting their rights, property and reasonable expectations; - To regular disclosure of the state of affairs of the municipality including its finances - To demand that the proceedings of the municipal council and those of its local community in the affairs of the council;

-- Encourage the involvement of the local community in the affairs of the council; - Strive to ensure that municipal services are provided to the local community in a financially and environmentally sustainable manner; - Give members of the local community equitable access to the municipal services to which they are entitled; - Promote and undertake development in the municipality; - Promote gender equity in the exercise of the municipality's executive and legislative authority; - Promote a safe and healthy environment in the municipality; - Contribute, together with other organs of state, to the progressive realization of the fundamental - rights contained in Sections 24 (safe and - healthy environment), 25 (access to property), - 26 (access to housing), 27 (access to Health - care, food, water and social security and 29
+- Strive to ensure that municipal services are provided to the local community in a financially and environmentally sustainable manner; - Give members of the local community equitable access to the municipal services to which they are entitled; - \ Promote and undertake development in the municipality; - \ Promote gender equity in the exercise of the municipality's executive and legislative authority; - \ Promote a safe and healthy environment in the municipality; - \ Contribute, together with other organs of state, to the progressive realization of the fundamental - rights contained in Sections 24 (safe and - healthy environment), 25 (access to property), - 26 (access to housing), 27 (access to Health - care, food, water and social security and 29 - (access to education) of the appropriately involved in municipal planning processes,

-- appropriately involved in municipal planning processes, - Ensure that the planning process is participatory, strategic and implementation orientated and is aligned with and satisfies sector planning requirements; - Respond to comments from the public on the draft IDP and budget - Horizontal alignment and other spheres of government to the satisfaction of the municipal council; - Ensure that the needs and priorities of the community are reflected in the IDP. - To ensure that the public participates fully and meaningfully in developing the municipal IDP process.
+- Ensure that the planning process is participatory, strategic and implementation orientated and is aligned with and satisfies sector planning requirements; - Respond to comments from the public on the draft IDP and budget - Horizontal alignment and other spheres of government to the satisfaction of the municipal council; - Ensure that the needs and priorities of the community are reflected in the IDP. - To ensure that the public participates fully and meaningfully in developing the municipal IDP process.

-- committees must be open to the public, subject to section, be conducted impartially and without prejudice; and be untainted by personal self-interest; - which the municipality provides, Members of the local community have the duty when exercising their rights, to observe the mechanisms, processes and procedures of the municipality; - Members of the local community have the duty to pay promptly service fees, surcharges on fees, rates on property and other taxes, levies and duties imposed by the municipality: - To comply with by-laws of the municipality applicable to them. - The community must fully participate in governing their municipality by attending IDP meetings - The community must inform its municipality of their developmental needs, their problems, challenges and priorities (e.g. Lack of roads, housing, electricity, clean water, etc.). - Participate and influence municipality's budget
+committees must be open to the public, subject to section, be conducted impartially and without prejudice; and be untainted by personal self-interest;

+- To have access to municipal services which the municipality provides, Members of the local community have the duty when exercising their rights, to observe the mechanisms, processes and procedures of the municipality; - Members of the local community have the duty to pay promptly service fees, surcharges on fees, rates on property and other taxes, levies and duties imposed by the municipality: - To comply with by-laws of the municipality applicable to them. - The community must fully participate in governing their municipality by attending IDP meetings - The community must inform its municipality of their developmental needs, their problems, challenges and priorities (e.g. Lack of roads, housing, electricity, clean water, etc.). - Participate and influence municipality's budget - To be fully involved in the planning processes